-Sociology students are taught through a combination of short, interactive lectures, and student-led seminars and workshops.
+Sociology with Politics students are taught through a combination of short, interactive lectures, and student-led seminars and workshops.
 In the process, students are supported in developing critical research, methodological, and data analysis skills.
-Taught sessions encourage students to think reflexively in critically approaching the discipline, its traditions, and perspectives, with particular focus on identifying new, diverse, and exciting research in analysing contemporary areas of sociological concern.
-Moreover, teaching in Sociology, along with personal academic tutor and academic liaison librarian support, puts digital literacy, citizenship, and sustainable development at the centre of the student experience, helping students to develop graduate attributes, transferable employability skills, and digital competencies in thinking ahead to further study or graduate employment.
-Indeed, in empowering students to develop their own independent learning and research skills in the context of UW's Graduate Attributes, the Sociology team hope to prepare our graduates for lifelong learning and future graduate employment.
-Sociology graduates will thus be globally and socially responsible, culturally aware, and understand the ethical impact of their decisions.
+Taught sessions encourage students to think reflexively in critically approaching the disciplines, their traditions, and perspectives, with particular focus on identifying new, diverse, and exciting research in analysing contemporary areas of sociological and political concern.
+Moreover, teaching in Sociology with Politics, along with personal academic tutor and academic liaison librarian support, puts digital literacy, citizenship, and sustainable development at the centre of the student experience, helping students to develop graduate attributes, transferable employability skills, and digital competencies in thinking ahead to further study or graduate employment.
+Indeed, in empowering students to develop their own independent learning and research skills in the context of UW's Graduate Attributes, the Sociology with Politics team hope to prepare our graduates for lifelong learning and future graduate employment.
+Sociology with Politics graduates will thus be globally and socially responsible, culturally aware, and understand the ethical impact of their decisions.
 In this way, we aim to ensure our graduates help transform communities and society for the better.